Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “We really did it?
 We really beat the other teams?”
 Xiù asked

 Moses Byron joined them in time to overhear the question.
-He had a glass in which he was swirling what Kevin knew was in fact a mocktail---Byron liked to give the impression that he drank, but he never actually imbibed alcohol himself.
+He had a glass in which he was swirling what Kevin knew was in fact a mocktail - Byron liked to give the impression that he drank, but he never actually imbibed alcohol himself.

 “Three of them failed outright,” he revealed.
 “The last group, well...Your experience and connections edged them out.”